Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 - research use
 - long-term growth

-The current gap is not the absence of work.
+The continuity gap is not the absence of work.
-It is the absence of stable institutional support for work that already exists and is actively maintained.
+It is the absence of stable institutional stewardship for work that already exists and is actively maintained.

 ## Risk statement

 The core risk is not that Sutton SignWriting lacks value.

-The risk is that existing public language infrastructure with documented users, data, standards, and tools remains dependent on fragile informal maintenance.
+The risk is that existing public language infrastructure with documented users, data, standards, and tools remains dependent on informal maintenance with limited continuity.

-Without stronger support, the most likely failures are practical:
+Without stronger stewardship, the most likely failures are practical:

 - service interruptions
 - data loss or inaccessible archives